sql-machine-learning/pysqlflow/doc/client_design_doc.md

 `sqlflow.Client.__init__` establishes a grpc stub/channel based on `server_url`.

-`sqlflow.Client.query` takes a sql statement
+`sqlflow.Client.execute` takes a sql statement
 - if the statement is a regular SQL, it returns a generator which generates dataframes
 - if the statement is a extended SQL, it prints the log